Want to drive more sales and customer loyalty with WooCommerce coupons?

 Using its coupon block, you can easily include the dynamic coupon you’ve set up, as shown in the image below.

-For more details on how to design the email with dynamic coupons, read our blog on email customizer.
+For more details on designing the email with dynamic coupons, read our blog on the email customizer.

 Like email, you can share the dynamic coupon using SMS.
 For more details, read the WooCommerce SMS notification blog.